mjcaisse/cppnow-website/src/pages/about/COVID-19_policy.md

 ## C++Now Vaccine Policy

-To attend C++Now 2021, attendees must be fully vaccinated for COVID-19 with any WHO-approved vaccine.
+To attend C++Now 2022, attendees must be fully vaccinated for COVID-19 with any WHO-approved vaccine.
 Fully vaccinated means two weeks have passed since your final vaccine dose.

 To receive your badge, you can show an official proof-of-vaccination document online in advance using the link below, or at registration when you arrive.

-Confirming online in advance of the conference saves time by streamlining the onsite registration process (and reduces of showing up without your documentation)).
-[Confirm vaccination status online]().
+Confirming online in advance of the conference saves time by streamlining the onsite registration process (and reduces the risk of showing up without your documentation).
+[Confirm vaccination status online](https://forms.gle/nM1kKabWg2RJULpw8).

 Online confirmation requires you to upload a (potentially redacted) scan of your vaccination documentation, but after confirmation is complete, your uploaded scan is immediately deleted.